Leuchtfeuer/auth0-for-mautic/README.md

 ## Update from Mautic 2.x.x to Mautic 3.x.x
 When updating the plugin, please make sure to change the callback URL from `../s/sso_login/Auth0Auth` to `../s/sso_login/Auth0` in your Auth0 application settings.

+## Update from Mautic 4.x.x to Mautic 5.x.x
+When updating the plugin, please make sure to change the callback URL from `../s/sso_login/Auth0` to `../s/sso_login/LeuchtfeuerAuth0` in your Auth0 application settings.

 ### Author
 Leuchtfeuer Digital Marketing GmbH